 Full retirement age is currently at age 66 years and 10 months (2023).
 The age will gradually increase until it reaches 67 for people born after 1959.
 See the chart on the Social Security website (ssa.gov) for more information.

 To apply, contact the Social Security Administration for instructions on how to file a claim.
 Available options are: File online (ssa.gov); call your local Social Security field office; or go to your local office for same-day service.
 Spouses and widows or widowers may be eligible for special benefits, including death benefits.

 Individuals who are disabled before age 65 may apply for Social Security disability benefits.
 Direct deposit of Social Security checks and Direct Express debit cards have eliminated lost or stolen checks and saved the federal government millions of dollars.

 Track Social Security information, manage benefits, and make changes as needed online through your own MySocialSecurity account.

 Supplemental Security Income (SSI)

 Supplemental Security Income (SSI) provides a minimum monthly income to persons with limited income and resources who are 65 or older, blind, or have other disabilities.
 Eligibility is based on income and assets.

 The Social Security Administration provides information about the program, takes applications, and helps file claims.
-You may be eligible for TennCare (Medicaid) if you receive SSI now–or if you received both Social Security and SSI in at least one month after April 1977.
+One may be eligible for TennCare (Medicaid) if they receive SSI now–or if they received both Social Security and SSI in at least one month after April 1977.
 Legal Aid of East TN also has information.

 Social Security Disability Insurance (SSDI)